 We love fall (and the pumpkin spice that comes with it) as much as the next grown-up.
 But we admittedly get chills when we think about hunting down cold weather alternatives to outdoor play for our kids.
 Luckily, D.C. is home to some of the best indoor playgrounds in the country, created for the sole purpose of letting kids go wild.
 And the good news is that most of them offer a fun time for grown-ups, too.
-Click through the photo gallery to discover the best places to play indoors.
+Scroll down to discover the best places to play indoors.

 National Building Museum